 All the best,

-Thomas about 7 years ago
+Thomas over 7 years ago

 I have read the other answers and they seems pretty good, the truth is that if you use your credit card you will end up paying near twice the price.
 Bringing cash its the ideal method, but is always a risk what my american friend do when she comes here is that she brings cash, and also uses her credit card but to buy amazon gift certificates here to her friends and they pay her in cash, that way she doesn't loose money and don't have to bring sooo much cash.
-Know it doesn't sound that easy but if you have at least just one friend here they would definitely find someone interested. over 6 years ago
+Know it doesn't sound that easy but if you have at least just one friend here they would definitely find someone interested. almost 7 years ago